braindead-dev/CashBot/README.md

 ## 🚨 Disclaimer 🚨

-- This project was crafted during my freshman year; it may contain bugs or be outdated with current APIs.
+- This project was crafted during my freshman year of high school; it may contain bugs or be outdated with current APIs.
 - There's a possibility it might not run smoothly out of the box.
 - This project is obviously no longer maintained.